Kym McDaniel

 Education

-Kym McDaniel (she/her) is an experimental filmmaker, multidisciplinary collaborator, choreographer, curator, and educator.
-Her films have recently screened in solo and two-person screenings at UnionDocs – Center for Documentary Art (Queens, NY), Arts + Literature Lab (Madison, WI) , Cellular Cinema (Minneapolis, MN) , Rhizome DC (Washington, DC), and the Society for Disability Studies Conference, as well as in group exhibitions at Ann Arbor Film Festival, Slamdance, Experiments in Cinema, Antimatter, and the Whitney Humanities Center (Yale University), among others.
+Kym McDaniel is an interdisciplinary artist working across fields of experimental moving image, choreography, and disability studies.
+Her films have recently screened in solo and two-person screenings at UnionDocs – Center for Documentary Art (Queens, NY), Arts + Literature Lab (Madison, WI) , Cellular Cinema (Minneapolis, MN) , Rhizome DC (Washington, DC), and the Society for Disability Studies Conference, as well as in group exhibitions at Ann Arbor Film Festival, Slamdance, Experiments in Cinema, Antimatter, the Whitney Humanities Center, and Alchemy Film + Moving Image Arts Festival, among many others.
+Her research has been supported with grants from the New York State Council for the Arts, New York State Choreographer’s Initiative, New York Foundation for the Arts, and Mary L. Nohl Greater Milwaukee Foundation.

-As a curator, she has directed film/video festivals, panels, and screenings focused on the body, movement, disability, and gesture.
-She was lead curator for the 2024 Screendance Cultural Tour at the Salt Lake Film Society, a dance film festival in collaboration with the Tanner Humanities Center and College of Fine Arts at the University of Utah.
-She also founded EXPS/SLC, a monthly experimental film screening series based in Salt Lake City.
+As a curator, she has programmed interdisciplinary dance and film/video events across the US, most recently in Milwaukee, Minneapolis, Salt Lake City, and San Francisco.
+She was lead curator for the 2024 Screendance Cultural Tour at the Salt Lake Film Society, a film festival in collaboration with the Salt Lake Film Society, Tanner Humanities Center, and College of Fine Arts at the University of Utah.
+She also founded EXPS/SLC (Experimental Series – Salt Lake City), a screening series centering experimental films created by BIPOC, women, and queer filmmakers.
+Monthly screenings were free and open to the public at the Union Theater at the University of Utah.